-Travels from New York, USA
+Travels from Connecticut, USA

 Polly LaBarre's speaking fee falls within range: $15,000 to $20,000

 For almost two decades, Polly LaBarre has worked to help leaders make their organizations more resilient, innovative, inspiring and accountable.
 Her speeches inspire through their use of brilliant storytelling and provocative ideas.

 Polly is co-founder of MIX (Management Innovation eXchange), a pioneering initiative that gathers together the best business minds from across the world to share their ideas and methodologies.
 Partnered by the Harvard Business Review and Fortune, MIX runs the world’s leading management ideas contest (the Harvard Business Review/McKinsey M-Prize for Innovation) as well as the MIX Mashup, a yearly symposium for the world’s best management innovators, which Polly designs and hosts.

 Polly is co-author of Economist Book of the Year Mavericks at Work: Why the Most Original Minds in Business Win, which has been published in sixteen countries.
 She appears as a business and innovation correspondent on CNN, regularly introducing features on big ideas and best practices from around the world.

 Much in demand for her speaking, interviewing and moderating skills, Polly has appeared before hundreds of thousands of people around the world.
 Her written work has been featured in Fast Company, The New York Times, the Wall Street Journal, Harvard Business Review online, Fortune.com, the McKinsey Quarterly, and The Huffington Post, among many others.
 Her popular blog, The Fresh MIX, his widely syndicated and she appears regularly on PBS, CNBC and ABC World News This Morning and Good Morning America.